 Collins was killed in the subsequent gun battle, which lasted approximately 20 minutes, from 8:00 p.m. to 8:20 p.m.
 He was the only fatality in the action.
 He had ordered his convoy to stop and return fire, instead of choosing the safer option of driving on in his touring car or transferring to the safety of the accompanying armoured car, as his companion, Emmet Dalton, had wished.
 It is said that when the first shots were fired at the convoy, Emmet Dalton had ordered the driver to "drive like hell" out of the ambush.
 Collins himself countermanded the order and said "Stop!
 We'll fight them".
 He was killed while exchanging rifle fire with the ambushers.
 Under the cover of the armoured car, Collins’ body was loaded into the touring car and driven back to Cork.
 Collins was 31 years old.

 There is no consensus as to who fired the fatal shot.
 The most recent authoritative account suggests that the shot was fired by Denis (”Sonny”) O’Neill, an Anti-Treaty IRA fighter and a former British Army marksman who died in 1950.
 He later emigrated to the USA.
 This is supported by eyewitness accounts of the participants in the ambush.
 The general consensus at that time was it was a ricochet that took him out but that has been challenged in recent years.

 Collins’ men brought his body back to Cork where it was then shipped to Dublin for a State funeral.
 His body lay in state for three days in Dublin City Hall where tens of thousands of mourners filed past his coffin to pay their respects.
-His funeral mass took place at Dublin’s Pro Cathedral where a large military and civilian presence.
+His funeral mass took place at Dublin’s Pro Cathedral where there was a large military and civilian presence.
 He is buried in Glasnevin Cemetery Dublin.